ada-x64/cubething2/src/static/articles/creating-this-site/main.md

 ---

-The [previous iteration](https://github.com/ada-x64/cubething.dev) of this website was created in a daze of experimental technology.
+The [previous iteration](https://github.com/ada-x64/cubething.dev) of this website was created in a daze of experimental technology (see [the article](/articles/creating-this-site-v1)).
 Mostly I was trying to show off!
 Clearly this is not the best way to make a website.
 I have another year or two of development experience under my belt since then, so I'm rewriting it from scratch in an attempt to make it more feasible to edit in the long-term.
-I've also added a lot of new features - primarily, server-side rendering
+I've also added a lot of new features - primarily, server-side rendering $\LaTeX{}$ documents.
-$\LaTeX{}$ documents.
 I hope this will serve me well going forward, as I intend on attending graduate school in the near future.
 It will be nice to publish documents as both HTML and PDF 🙂

 ## Front-End - Simple SPA